anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 #### 9.5.2.11.1 Final Deliverable - End-of-Trial Report

 Upon completion of field trials, CNTT shall develop an End of Trial Report which summarizes the overall conclusions based on the evaluation, to include:
-   *	Successes - What went activities well generally or specifically?
+   *	Successes - What went activities well both generally or specifically?
 How did it compare to the past or alternative results?
    * Challenges - What didn’t go well overall?
 What impact could these challenges have to adoption?
    *	Discoveries - What are key discoveries/strategic learnings about any CNTT approaches or methods?
 Other?
-   *	Decisions and Recommendations - Identification of key decisions made and list of what corrective actions shall be taken?
+   *	Decisions and Recommendations - Identification of key decisions made and list of what corrective actions shall be taken.
 What to enhance, maintain, or discontinue?
    *	Next Steps - Indication of proposed steps and activities to be undertaken by the community